What is neuropathy and chronic back pain?

 - TENS therapy - transcutaneous nerve stimulation, where electrodes are placed on the skin and deliver a gentle electric current.

 - Physical therapy - physical therapy can help improve strength in weakened muscles.

 Surgery could be indicated if the back or spine neuropathy is caused by pressure on the nerves from something like a tumor.
 Surgery may be needed to reduce pressure on the nerve.

-Recovery from back or spine neuropathy
+Recovery from neuropathy in the back or spine

 Because neuropathy is a chronic condition, the symptoms may never fully go away and can occur periodically even years after the initial episode.
 It is important to work closely with your provider to develop a treatment plan that will relieve the symptoms of the condition.